💰 Some links here are affiliate links. My rankings are based on research, not commissions.

 📋 Table of Contents

-1. The 5 AI Writing Tools I Tested
+- The Best AI Writing Tools for Everyday Use — 5 I Actually Tested

-4. Copy.ai — Best for Teams Doing High-Volume Marketing Copy
+- Copy.ai — Best for Solo Marketers and Small Teams

 These five tools cover most of what the AI writing tool market actually looks like today — from general-purpose chat-based tools to specialized platforms built specifically for content teams.
 Here’s the lineup and the primary use case each one was built for: